Maarti/OrganisationChart/readme.md

 # Fork
 Forked from https://github.com/wesnolte/jOrgChart

-# ReadMe
+# Presentation
 I created this project to help my colleagues get to know each other better.
-Have you ever heard: "But who the f*** is this person who has just called me?!"
+If you work in a large company, you have probably already heard: "But who the f*** is this person who has just called me?!"
+This will help you find your contact and know which department he / she belongs to and who is his or her supervisor.

+# Important
-This project **fits only to the data structure I created** to meet my need.
+This project **fits only the data structure I created** to meet my need.
 My database is obviously not publicly available.

 Therefore, if you want to create an organizational chart, **I recommend you to consult the original project**: